Sidthecoder/Sids-Website/README.md

-# Sids-Website
+# Sids Website
-My New website
+A prototype of the new sid website